Revisiting Long-term Time Series Forecasting: An Investigation on Linear Mapping: Results

-Although linear mapping is capable of learning periodicity in time series, it faces challenges when dealing with multi-channel datasets.
-To address this issue, a possible solution is to use Channel Independent~\cite{PatchTST2022Nie} (CI) modeling, which treats each channel in the time series independently.
-While this approach can improve forecasting accuracy, it also significantly increases computational overhead.
-Figure~\ref{fig:8} illustrates the forecasting results of different models applied to simulated time series with three distinct periodic channels.
+Although affine mapping is capable of learning periodicity in time series, it faces challenges when dealing with multi-channel datasets.
+A viable compromise solution is to model each channel independently using a linear layer, referred to as Channel Independent (CI) modeling.
+Figure~\ref{fig:10} illustrates the forecasting results of different models applied to simulated time series with three distinct periodic channels.
 It is observed that RLinear-CI and RMLP are able to fit curves, while RLinear fails.
 This suggests that a single linear layer may struggle to learn different periods within channels.
 Nonlinear units or CI modeling may be useful in enhancing the robustness of the model for multivariate time series with different periodic channels.
-Table~\ref{tab:4} provides forecasting results on Weather and ECL of RLinear using CI, which achieves comparable performance with RMLP, confirming that a single linear layer may be vulnerable to varying periods among channels.
+Table~\ref{tab:3} provides forecasting results on Weather and ECL of RLinear using CI, which achieves comparable performance with RMLP, confirming that a single linear layer may be vulnerable to varying periods among channels.
+To further investigate the effect of affine mapping on multivariate time series, we conduct simulations using a series of sine waves with angular frequencies ranging from $1/30$ to $1/3$ and the length of 3000, as Figure~\ref{fig:11} shows.

-To further investigate the effect of linear mapping on multivariate time series, we conduct simulations using a series of sine waves with angular frequencies ranging from 1/30 to 1/3 and the length of 3000.
-Figure~\ref{fig:10} demonstrates the forecasting results under different settings.
+Figure~\ref{fig:12} demonstrates the forecasting results under different settings.
 Our findings indicate that the linear model consistently performs well on time series with two channels, regardless of whether the difference in periodicity is small or large.
 However, as the number of channels with different periods increases, the linear model gradually performs worse, while models with nonlinear units or CI continue to perform well.
 Additionally, increasing the input horizon can effectively alleviate the forecasting performance of the linear model on multi-channel datasets.
 These observations suggest that existing models may focus on learning seasonality, and that the differences in periodicity among different channels in multivariate time series are key factors that constrain forecasting performance.
 Theorem~\ref{theorem:3} provides an explanation of linear models in forecasting multivariate time series.

 \begin{theorem} Let $\mathbf{X}=[\boldsymbol{s}_1,\boldsymbol{s}_2,\dots,\boldsymbol{s}_c]^\top\in\mathbb{R}^{c\times n}$ be the input historical multivariate time series with $c$ channels and the length of $n$.
 If each signal $\boldsymbol{s}_i$ has a corresponding period $p_i$, there must be a linear model $\mathbf{Y}=\mathbf{X}\mathbf{W}+\mathbf{b}$ that can predict the next $m$ time steps when $n\geq\text{lcm}(p_1,p_2\dots,p_c)$. \end{theorem}